-So even though the Half Marathon as running distance in many years has been in the shadow of its big brother the marathon, it’s about to break through as also experienced runners’ new dream distance.
-Many runners today have the half-marathon on the season program because they enjoy that they easily can run the distance with relative high intensity several times over a season.
+So even though the Half Marathon as a running distance in many years has been in the shadow of its big brother the marathon, it’s about to break through as also experienced runners’ new dream distance.
+Many runners today have the half-marathon on the season program because they enjoy that they easily can run the distance with relatively high-intensity several times over a season.

 - A Marathon VS A Half Marathon

 - Training to a Half Marathon – is About Variety

 - Great Places to Train

 - Create Your Motivation – You Can Do It